a9s MySQL for PCF

 For more information, see Installing and Configuring a9s MySQL for PCF.

 a9s MySQL for PCF is an automation toolset for open source MySQL.
-The anynines team can help your team get started and be successful.
 Technical support, including a service level agreement, is available with a commercial license.

-If your company has specific MySQL administration policies or configuration best practises, the anynines team is happy to incorporate them, if applicable.
+If your company has specific MySQL administration policies or configuration best practices, the anynines team is happy to incorporate them, if applicable.
 Third-party MySQL support organizations are also welcome to assist.

 Contributions are welcome and will be investigated by the anynines team.
 Send any bugs, feature requests, or questions to firstname.lastname@example.org.